serek4/H4AsyncMQTT/docs/pl.md

 ## Publishing numeric "strings"

-PangolinMQTT Provides a version of the `publish` API which operates on common arithmetic types e.g. `int` `unsigned` `float` etc. It will automatically convert the data to a string according to `printf`-style qualifiers and send it with the appropriate length
+H4AsyncMQTT Provides a version of the `publish` API which operates on common arithmetic types e.g. `int` `unsigned` `float` etc. It will automatically convert the data to a string according to `printf`-style qualifiers and send it with the appropriate length

 ```cpp
 int myvalue=123456;